 cost can be significant for you to defend again the CPS.
 You need an experienced

 trial attorney to tackle the CPS.
-Kevin O'Grady is that attorney.
+Kevin O'Grady can be that attorney.

 Contact our Honolulu temporary restraining order lawyer today!